-2. Why are the viruses that infect mammalian cells useful for studying the genetics of mammals?
+2. Why are viruses often used in the study of genetics?

-It is thought that viruses must have evolved after their host cells because a host is required for viral reproduction.
-Viral genomes are closely related to their host genomes.
-The close relationship between a mammalian virus and its mammalian cell host, along with the simpler structure of the viral particle, makes it useful in studying the genetics of mammals.
-The viral genome will have a similar structure to the mammalian cell host, but because it has fewer genes, it will be easier to decipher the interactions and regulation of the viral genes.
+The close relationship between a virus and its cell host, along with the simpler structure of the viral particle, makes it useful in studying the genetics of mammals.
+The viral genome will have a similar genetic structure to its cell host, but because it has fewer genes, it will be easier to decipher the interactions and regulation of the viral genes.